DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Methodology

 \subsection{System Prompt}

 Given the complexity of translating natural language descriptions into constraint models, we explore different levels of system prompts to guide LLMs more effectively in a 0-shot setting.
 Without examples in the prompt (hence 0-shot), providing a comprehensive description of the task is important to help the LLM process and correctly model the problem declaratively.
 Formally, if \( sys \in \mathcal{V}^* \) is the system prompt describing the task, and \( c \in \mathcal{V}^* \) is the combinatorial problem description, then the LLM input prompt is \( p = sys \oplus c \), concatenating the system prompt and the problem description.
-We examine three levels of system prompts, each progressively providing more detailed information (the exact prompts used per framework can be found in the Appendix):
+We examine three levels of system prompts, each progressively providing more detailed information (the prompts are available in the supplementary material):

 \begin{enumerate} \item \textbf{Basic prompt.} The basic prompt provides essential instructions to the LLM, only describing the task of producing a constraint model using a specific framework and how the solution should be formatted.
 This prompt simulates a scenario where a user gives minimal guidance, e.g. as one would do in a chat interface.